yaml2script/yaml2script/README.md

     - pre-commit run --all-files
 ```

-Too check only a specific job with
+To check only a specific job with
 [pycodestyle](https://pycodestyle.pycqa.org/en/latest/) you could do something
 like: